• Skip to primary navigation

 Download the free pattern template from the Paper Glitter Glue library

 First step is to download the free pattern from the Paper Glitter Glue library.
+It's Design No. 53.
 If you already have subscribed to my newsletter, you have the password to the library.
 If not, you can subscribe with the form below and you will get the password immediately and in an email.

-Click on the blue link in the middle of the library page and it will take you to the page where you type in the password.
+Click on the orange button in the middle of the About the library page and it will take you to the page where you type in the password.
 Type in the password and voila! you are in the Paper Glitter Glue library.
 All of the patterns are free for you to download.
 The most recent patterns are first.

 Most of the patterns are in zip file format which means they are compressed to make it easier to download and save.
 Once the file is on your computer, you have to UNZIP it so you have access to the real, functional file.
 Then you can get started.